redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 #crack hash using kirbi2john.py
 python3 kirbi2john.py /root/pen200/exercise/ad/sgl.kirbi
 ```

+## Targeted Kerberoasting
+### on Kali
+- condition: we have GenericWrite or GenericAll permissions on another AD user account
+- leveraging "GenericWrite or GenericAll" permissions, (1) reset the user's password but this may raise suspicion. or (2) set an SPN for the user.
+- kerberoast the account **(same as normal kerberoast)**
+- crack the password hash **(same as normal kerberoast)**

 # Tools Introduction
 -   Windows Run As - Switching users in linux is trival with the `SU` command.
 However, an equivalent command does not exist in Windows.
 Here are 3 ways to run a command as a different user in Windows.